Jia Zhangke

 Key Production Countries: China, Japan, France, Hong Kong

-Key Genres: Drama, Romantic Drama, Social Issues, Documentary, Ensemble Film, Urban Drama
+Key Genres: Drama, Romantic Drama, Social Issues, Documentary, Short Film, Urban Drama

-Key Collaborators: Nelson Yu Lik-wai (Cinematographer), Zhao Tao (Leading Actress), Shozo Ichiyama (Producer), Lim Giong (Composer), Wang Hongwei (Leading Actor), Kong Jing Lei (Editor), Li Kit Ming (Producer), Matthieu Laclau (Editor), Lin Xudong (Editor), Liang Jing Dong (Production Designer/Leading Character Actor), Yoshihiro Hanno (Composer), Liu Qiang (Production Designer)
+Key Collaborators: Nelson Yu Lik-wai (Cinematographer), Zhao Tao (Leading Actress), Shozo Ichiyama (Producer), Lim Giong (Composer), Wang Hongwei (Leading Actor), Kong Jing Lei (Editor), Matthieu Laclau (Editor), Han Sanming (Leading Actor), Li Kit Ming (Producer), Lin Xudong (Editor), Liang Jing Dong (Production Designer/Leading Character Actor), Yoshihiro Hanno (Composer)

 "Jia Zhangke has emerged as the leading figure of the sixth generation of Chinese filmmakers and one of international cinema’s most celebrated artists.
 Merging gritty realism with elegance and originality, he tackles contemporary subject matter in both documentary and fiction projects—and often fuses the two approaches to great effect.
 In little more than a decade he has created a body of work that reflects the enormous changes of the past fifty years of Chinese society." - The Museum of Modern Art, 2010